May I email the exam to a specified account?

 - Read CAREFULLY any instructions given on the exam.
 Look at each page of the exam distributed.
 Do not assume that pages are blank.
 LOOK at each page.

-- Take the exam, and if typing, save frequently to a disk and to your hard drive and/or to the "H:" drive.
+- Take the exam; save frequently to a thumb drive and to your hard drive.

-- Upload the completed exam to MyLaw by the appointed time.
+- Upload the completed exam to MyLaw, if applicable, by the appointed time.

 - Return the exam questions to the classroom by the appointed time.
 One or more boxes will be at the front of the room to receive these items.